wangcongcong123/insite_retrieve/README.md

-# InsiteRetriever
-## A web app: Retrieving contents within a site.
+# InsiteRetriever: A web app for retrieving contents within a site.

 ### Motivation